Islandora/documentation/docs/user-documentation/resource-nodes.md

 # Resource Nodes

-_last updated 03-12-2020_
+This page describes the Islandora concept of a Resource Node.
+For a step-by-step demonstration, see the tutorial [Create a resource node](../tutorials/create-a-resource-node.md).

-A resource node holds the descriptive metadata for content, as well as grouping together an original file and all of the derivatives files generated from it.
+A resource node holds the descriptive metadata for an Islandora object, as well as groups together the various files that are part of the object for preservation or display, such as the original file and various derivative files generated from it.

 The model for exactly what constitutes an object in Islandora 8 is flexible and can be adapted to the needs of specific users.
 For example, the Islandora Defaults configuration considers an object as a resource node of the type "Repository Item"  which contains descriptive metadata about the object.
 Attached to that Node are one or more Media, each representing a file that is part of this object, such as "Original File", "Thumbnail", "Preservation Master", etc. With this model, every original file uploaded into Islandora has its own resource node.